 Portugal NHR and double taxation agreements

 A double taxation agreement allows for most categories of income to be taxed in the country of the source of income.
-Most countries, however, choose not to apply income tax to any income earned by non-residents as they want to be seen as jurisdictions open for foreign investment.
+Most countries, however, choose not to apply income tax to any income earned by non-residents as they want to be seen as jurisdictions open to foreign investment.

 NHR Portugal minimum stay

-NHR and the Portugal Golden Visa program
+NHR and the Portuguese Golden Visa

 Find out more about the Golden Visa program here.